Story

 April/May 1985 | Volume 36, Issue 3

-Still, most of the princes of the Third Reich were on hand: Hermann Goering, Hitler’s designated heir, Heinrich Himmler, head of the SS, Josef Goebbels, the propaganda genius, Joachim von Ribbentrop, Hitler’s foreign minister, Martin Bormann, the perfect bureaucrat, Field Marshal Wilhelm Keitel, chief of the armed forces, and Keitel’s chief of staff, Gen. Alfred Jodl.
+Still, most of the princes of the Third Reich were on hand: Hermann Goering, Hitler’s designated heir, Heinrich Himmler, head of the SS, Josef Goebbels, the propaganda genius, Joachim von Ribbentrop, Hitler’s foreign minister, Martin Bormann, the perfect bureaucrat, Field Marshal Wilhelm Keitel, chief of the armed forces, and Keitel’s chief of staff, General Alfred Jodl.
 Doenitz, a man of doglike devotion to Hitler, was present as head of the German navy.

 The listless Hitler greeting his lieutenants was a husk of the once mesmerizing figure whom these men had followed for the last twelve years.
 The Fuhrer’s usually immaculate clothes were wrinkled and food-stained, his shoulders hunched, his face a pallid mask.
 Doenitz took Hitler’s limp hand and felt deeply moved.
 The man, he could see, was being crushed by the weight of his burdens.
 Now, with the perfunctory birthday observance over, Hitler convened a staff meeting.
 With Russian and American forces soon expected to join hands and cut Germany in two, Hitler announced a top-level command change.
-He placed the absent Gen. Albert Kesselring in charge of all remaining German forces in the south.
+He placed the absent General Albert Kesselring in charge of all remaining German forces in the south.
 The loyal Doenitz was to command all units in the north.

 Ten days later Hitler was dead and Nazi Germany had a new leader, not the expected Goering or the dreaded Himmler, but a wholly unpredicted choice.
 The switch had come about as a result of events two days after Hitler’s birthday, events that rocked the inhabitants of the bunker.
 At that point, realizing that Hitler intended to stay in Berlin to the death, Goering had sent him a telegram saying that he would assume power and fight on, unless he heard to the contrary from the Führer.
 The same day, Heinrich Himmler arranged a secret meeting with Count Bernadette of Sweden and offered to surrender Germany to the West.
 Thereupon, in Himmler’s deluded view, the Western powers would happily join with Germany to fight against Russia.

 When an enraged Hitler learned of this double dose of treachery by two of his anointed, he expelled Goering and Himmler from the Nazi party and stripped them of all rights and offices.
 He then wrote his last will and testament and named a new successor.
-Thirty-six hours later, Hitler shot himself.
+36 hours later, Hitler shot himself.

 Communications in Germany had become so disorganized that Heinrich Himmler was unaware of his fall from grace or of the Führer’s death.
-After putting his peace proposal to Count Bernadette, he had
+After putting his peace proposal to Count Bernadette, he had retreated